 Arboretum: a plot of land on which many different trees or shrubs are grown for study and/or display.

 JULY 10, 2019 Two and one half years ago Allan Nielsen of Redwater had a vision of creating an arboretum to be located along the CN tracks in downtown Redwater.
 He recruited a small group of individuals and our first planting took place on September 22, 2017.
 Today we put the last two trees in the ground; a Scot's Pine and a Blackhills White Spruce to bring our totals to 66 trees and 26 shrubs planted in under two years in an area that was a pretty much a barren strip of land.
 Assisting with the planting today were Isadore Koscielnuk and Henry Goeckel and the Town of Redwater provided a backhoe operator.
 As this park matures it is only going to get more beautiful with each passing year.
-Next up is ornamental pond with fountain at the west end which we hope to start in August and then a walking trail through the entire arboretum in 2020.
-None of this would have been possible without our initial grant from Pembina Pipelines who provided $11,000 for the purchase of trees and have also donated $5000 toward the construction of the walking trail.
+None of this would have been possible without our initial grant from Pembina Pipelines who provided $11,000 for the purchase of trees.
 Next time you are downtown take a few minutes to walk through the park and see what has been done.

 JUNE 27, 2109 Today we put 12 more trees in the ground and that just about completes our tree planting.
 We didn't have a backhoe today so the twelve holes were dug by hand.
 Planting today were Fred Moody, Isadore Koscielnuk, Bud Lemmens, Henry Goeckel and Allan Nielsen.
 A big thanks to Councillor Connie Butcher for providing coffee and donuts.
 The trees planted today were Scotch Pine, White Spruce, Purple Wave Flowering Crab, Autumn Spire Maple, Silver Queen Maple, Apollo Maple, Rudolph Flowering Crab, Snowbird Hawthorne, Royal Frost Birch, Common Hackberry, Winter Orange Linden and an Ohio Buckeye.Today's planting brings our total to almost 90 trees and shrubs planted in just under two years.